 Dogs need to know that they are at the bottom of the rung.
 The labrottie needs to know that he is not the alpha or second in command, he is in last place, he is the grunt and he needs to know that.
-Labrotties are half Rottweiler, and Rottweilers are notorious for trying to take over as alpha.
+Labrotties are half-Rottweiler, and Rottweilers are notorious for trying to take over as alpha.

 So to counteract this action you must train your Labrottie to follow your commands, do not back down from your command until he does it.
 Then reward him with praises, treats, or playing.

-Dog Training Leads
+Dog Training Leads for walking

 Some of the best dog training leads for powerful dog breeds like labrotties are those that allow you more control near the head, such as Cesar Milan style slip leash.
 The other is a muzzle lead.
 We have a neighbor with a Great Dane, and this works great for her in controlling her giant.
 However, we prefer the simple slip leash along with a “secret training weapon” that works the absolute best.